Embeddings of $k$-complexes into $2k$-manifolds: Van Kampen obstruction in a manifold

 Theorem~\ref{t:obstruction} is an immediate consequence.

 \begin{proof}[Proof of Theorem~\ref{t:obstruction}] In this proof we use both topological and PL maps therefore we carefully distinguish them.
 Let $f$ be a topological almost embedding from the statement of Theorem~\ref{t:obstruction}.
 By a small perturbation (cf.~\cite[Lemma~4.8]{hudson69}) we can assume that $f$ is a general position PL map and still an almost embedding (if $f(\sigma)$ and $f(\tau)$ have a positive distance before the perturbation in some metric inducing topology of $M$, then they have positive distance also after a sufficiently small perturbation).
 In particular $\vartheta_f = 0$.
-Now we can use Corollary~\ref{c:transfer}.
-The condition on $f$ follows from assuming the condition (H), therefore the desired conclusion follows. \end{proof}
+Now we can use Proposition~\ref{p:transfer}. \end{proof}

+\subparagraph{Finger moves.} For further applications it is useful to describe the zero cohomology class in $H^{2k}_{\alts}(\tilde K; R)$ explicitly.
+This we will do now via so called elementary cochains/finger moves.